sourcegraph/sourcegraph-extension-samples/dockerfile-lint-extension/README.md

 An alpha [Sourcegraph extension](https://docs.sourcegraph.com/extensions/) to lint Dockerfiles on [Sourcegraph.com](https://sourcegraph.com) and GitHub using [Hadolint](https://github.com/hadolint/hadolint).

-It was developed to show more of the [Sourcegraph extension API](https://docs.sourcegraph.com/extensions/authoring) and an extension that required a self-hosted service.
+It was developed to explore and showcase the [Sourcegraph extension API](https://docs.sourcegraph.com/extensions/authoring).

 ## How it works